frostoven/Cosmosis/README.md

 The latest beta can currently do the following:
-* Fly around at many thousand times the speed of light in a to-scale large universe (millions of light-years across) with no glitches or lag (even on weak graphics cards).
+* Fly around at many thousand times the speed of light in a to-scale large (albeit mostly empty) universe that's millions of light-years across.
 This mode is launched by default, and uses a spaceship with a warp drive and nothing else.
+Note that it currently generates a static skybox based on real star data when the game boots; to actually fly amongst nearby stars, see the next point.
 * Fly around [real Earth-visible stars](https://github.com/feynmansbongos/BSC5P-JSON-XYZ)
   as a ghost.
 You can activate this mode by pressing Backspace and going to `debug tools` -> `Star free-flight`.
 Use `+` and `-` to change flight speed.
-* You can fly around spaceships by pressing `F8`.
+* You can fly around your spaceship by pressing `F8`.
 If the spaceship has switches or other intractables, you can interact with them by pressing `E`.

 <!--
 TODO: Add menu option to choose a ship, then add a bullet point here that you